 Childhood Cancer Foundation (“CCF”) was founded in 2013 by parents and family members of children with cancer.
 The group originally came together in 2013 to start the Light It Up Gold campaign in Ireland.
 This campaign runs during Childhood Cancer Awareness Month in September.
 The first campaign was so well received that a group of parents decided to set up a national paediatric cancer charity to represent children and families affected by childhood cancer in Ireland.
 Thus Childhood Cancer Foundation was born.
 Childhood Cancer Foundation was granted charitable status in June 2014.
 The registered Charity No: is CHY 21198.
+We are a voluntary parent led organisation with one part time employee.

 Childhood Cancer in Ireland